 - More accurate leg length control and a faster return to normal activities

 Patients who have the anterior procedure also enjoy a better range of motion and, importantly, find that in the recovery process, the hip precautions outlined for traditional hip replacement are unnecessary.
 In fact, ninety percent of patients who undergo anterior incision hip replacement at Adventist Health Lodi Memorial return home the day after surgery.

-To see if you may be a candidate for anterior hip surgery,
+To find out if you are a candidate for anterior hip surgery please call